Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Estimation Strategies for the Intervention Arm

 \subsection{Overview}

-Here, we present a range of strategies for estimating $\theta_g^*$, the outcome mean of the group-specific outcome mean in the intervention arm, used to estimate the disparity in the intervention arm.
+Here, we present a range of strategies for estimating $\theta_g^*$, the outcome mean of the $G=1$ group in the intervention arm, used to estimate the disparity in the intervention arm, defined as $\tau^*=\theta_1^*-\theta_0^*$.
 By definition of the intervention, $\theta_0^*=\theta_0$, so we can estimate $\theta_0^*$ using the approaches described for the observation arm.
-Hence, in this section, we focus on estimation strategies for $\theta_1^*$.
+Hence, we focus on estimation strategies for $\theta_1^*$.
 These include a linear estimator, of interest for its simplicity, and two classes of flexible estimators that employ what we call density-modeling and density-bridging strategies.
 The modeling estimators model one critical density (e.g., $\lambda_0^Z$) and average over the empirical version of the other critical density (e.g., $\lambda_1^N$).
-The bridging strategies avoid the parametric critical density model by exploiting the conditional independence of $Z$ and $N$ among $G=1$ in the intervention arm.
-Remarkably, this strategy facilitates indirect modeling of the critical density\footnote{By "indirect modeling of the critical density" we mean modeling, as a function of odds ratios, a density ratio with different variables in the conditioning sets of the numerator and denominator densities, where the critical density is the numerator.} or averaging over its empirical version.
+Remarkably, the bridging strategies avoid modeling either critical density by exploiting the conditional independence of $Z$ and $N$ among $G=1$ in the intervention arm.\footnote{The bridging estimator construction permits averaging over the empirical critical density, or re-expressing a density ratio involving the critical density as a combination of odds functions, even though its numerator and denominator differ in conditioning sets.}